Unix → How to Install Apache, MySQL, PHP, and phpMyAdmin on FreeBSD

-(20130325 – This post has been amended to reflect changes in the most recent versions of software — iceflatline)
+(20170107 — The steps in this post were amended to address changes in recent versions of software.
+Minor editorial corrections were also made — iceflatline)

 The software discussed in this post are available as free and open source under various licensing structures.
 The versions of software discussed in this post are as follows: